 The program is built upon research and intensive course work that will normally require four years of full-time work.
 Students must complete a minimum of 60 credit hours post-baccalaureate, of which at least 18 must be dissertation credits.
-A maximum of 30 credits from a previously earned master's degree (from MSU or another accredited university) may be applied toward the 60 credit minimum required for the doctoral degree.

 All students must declare a major field of emphasis, by the third semester of study.
 The major field will normally require at least 12 credits of coursework.
 The major fields are: